-Melaleuca violacea is a native of Western Australia and is a small shrub, reaching a height of less one metre with a spread of 1.5 metres.
+Melaleuca violacea is a small shrub, reaching a height of less 1 metre with a spread of 1.5 metres.

 This species has layered branches that form an interesting flat top.

-The small leaves are heart-shaped and less than one centimetre long.
-Mauve-purple flowers are carried in lateral or axillary clusters during spring.
-The clusters are small but what the blooms lack in size they make up for in quantity.
+In this species, mauve-purple flowers are carried in lateral or axillary clusters during spring; each flower about 2 cm wide; the clusters are small but what the blooms lack in size they make up for in quantity.
 During the flowering period the stems are covered in flowers.
 Both flowers and the distinctive growth habit are eye-catching features.

 Melaleuca violacea could be grown as a mounded ground cover in rockeries and native cottage gardens.
 The species would not look out of place in a Japanese-style garden.